Welcome to this important step along your child's Faith Path!

 • SEE POTENTIAL: Parents best see a child's natural strengths and foresee possibilities for their future.
 Giving the blessing includes picturing a special future and cheering them toward achieving their potential.

-• SAY IT: An effective blessing must be put into words whether spoken, written or both.
+• SAY IT: An effective blessing must be put into words whether spoken, written, or both.
 Simply being present is not enough to communicate the blessing.
 Words of affirmation are necessary for the child to know he or she is appreciated and accepted.

-Giving the Blessing?
+Giving the Blessing

 WHO NEEDS IT?
 Everyone needs to experience unconditional love and acceptance from their parents.
 Those who didn't receive it can spend later years trying to fill the void missed at home.
 Those who did receive the blessing have a tremendous advantage in life.
-An example of this dynamic is recorded in Genesis chapter 28 in the story of Jacob's two sons.
+An example of this dynamic is recorded in Genesis 28 in the story of Jacob's two sons.

 WHO CAN GIVE IT?
 Anyone can give the blessing, but the most important and powerful blessing should come from parents.

 WHEN SHOULD YOU START?
 The blessing can be given from a very young age and continue into adulthood.
-Begin a special focus on this step by the time a child reaches two years old.
+Begin a special focus on this step by the time a child reaches three years old.

 WHEN SHOULD YOU GIVE IT?
 You can take advantage of special occasions and scheduled events to give the blessing in an intentional manner as well as capture informal, more spontaneous moments.
 You might want to start a nightly routine of blessing before bedtime or as you drop your child off at school or daycare.
-Next, we'll look at a few simple ways to start giving the blessing to your child.

 WHO CAN GIVE IT?
 Anyone can give the blessing, but the most important and powerful blessing should come from parents.

 WHEN SHOULD YOU START?
 The blessing can be given from a very young age and continue into adulthood.
-Begin a special focus on this step by the time a child reaches two years old.
+Begin a special focus on this step by the time a child reaches three years old.

 WHEN SHOULD YOU GIVE IT?
 You can take advantage of special occasions and scheduled events to give the blessing in an intentional manner as well as capture informal, more spontaneous moments.
 You might want to start a nightly routine of blessing before bedtime or as you drop your child off at school or daycare.
-Next, we'll look at a few simple ways to start giving the blessing to your child.

 Tips and Tools